abelsiqueira/perprof-py/CONTRIBUTING.md

 git push origin my-feature-branch
 ```

-Go to <https://github.com/username/perprof-py> and select your feature branch.
+Go to your fork and select your feature branch.
 Click
 the 'Pull Request' button and fill out the form.

 Pull requests are usually reviewed within a few days.
 If there are comments